fyngyrz/slacker/README.md

 the BOT I've set up uses */m* so this is an example of one of the things I can do:

-After I type this: */m The temperature here is {tmp}*
+After I type this: **/m The temperature here is {tmp}**

-This text appears: *The temperature here is 32.2F*
+This text appears: **The temperature here is 32.2F**

 `aa_macro` is _extremely_ capable.
 It can take parameters, parse them, run system commands, is extensible and can use include files.
 For instance, this:

-*[style gm Good morning, [b]]*
+**[style gm Good morning, [b]]**

 When invoked this way:

-*/m {gm Ben}*
+**/m {gm Ben}**

 Will produce this in-channel:

-*Good morning, Ben*
+**Good morning, Ben**

 That's just the proverbial tip of the iceberg.
-I use aa_macro for everything from invoking my knowledgebase software to a script that fetches the local weather conditions from the national weather service.
+You can parse out individual parameters, process what you get all *kinds* of ways, etc. I use `aa_macro` for everything from invoking my knowledgebase software to a script that fetches the local weather conditions from the national weather service.
 To learn more, visit my aa_macro repo and check it out.
 It's extensively documented, and of course if you find something needs more explanation, just me know via the repo and I'll get right on it.

 ## Setup